Bacterial Tracheitis

 • Antibiotics effective against S. aureus and streptococcal species

-Treatment of bacterial tracheitis in severe cases is the same as that for epiglottitis; whenever possible, endotracheal intubation should be done in controlled circumstances by a clinician skilled in managing a pediatric airway (1).
+The treatment of bacterial tracheitis in severe cases is the same as that for epiglottitis; whenever possible, endotracheal intubation should be performed in a controlled environment by a clinician skilled in managing a pediatric airway (1).
+Cardiopulmonary monitoring may be required for 2 to 3 days immediately after diagnosis (2).

 Key Points

-• Bacterial tracheitis, although uncommon, can affect children of any age.
+• Bacterial tracheitis is uncommon and can affect children of any age.

 • Most children have symptoms of respiratory infection for 1 to 3 days before developing stridor and dyspnea.

-• Clinical suspicion of bacterial tracheitis can be confirmed with a lateral neck radiograph or direct laryngoscopy; however, direct laryngoscopy should be done in controlled circumstances where an artificial airway can be rapidly established if necessary.
+• Clinical suspicion of bacterial tracheitis can be confirmed with a lateral neck radiograph or direct laryngoscopy; however, direct laryngoscopy should be done in a controlled environment where an artificial airway can be rapidly established if necessary.

 • Give initial antibiotics effective against S. aureus and streptococcal species, but narrow coverage once the specific pathogen is identified.